FB

 The difficulty with this approach comes in making sure it is all stronger than the existing tongue.

-Adjustable Way To Extend A Trailer Tongue
+An Adjustable Length Trailer Tongue

 There are probably a dozen ways to implement this concept, but we will look at one example.
 This one, to build into a new trailer frame, demonstrates the idea.
 Then it should be easy enough for someone skilled in building to extrapolate it for all sorts of situations.

-- Do not drill in the top or bottom of the tongue tube.
+1. Do not drill in the top or bottom of the tongue tube.

 The top and bottom surfaces carry the most stress, so put the hitch pin (or pins) in the sides, not in the top or bottom.
-See this Engineering Article about Stress for some good graphics. - Choose your tongue material wisely.
+See this Engineering Article about Stress for some good graphics.

 Steel tube material in smaller sizes is often available in 1/2″ increments.
 To get a nice set of telescoping tubes, use pieces that are 1/2″ different, with 3/16″ wall.
 For instance, with our Mobile Gantry Crane Plans, we use 3″ x 3″ x 3/16″ wall outer tubes, then 2.5″ x 2.5″ x 3/16″ wall inner tubes.
-Something similar will work well for an adjustable, telescoping tongue. - Wires.
-Do be carefull with all the wires.
-Figure out a good way so they will not split or crack or break.
-Make sure the wires will not pull or snag when the tongue is long, or short, or transitioning between positions.
+Something similar will work well for an adjustable, telescoping tongue.
+Just make sure the outer tube is larger than the trailer plans specified tongue tube size.

-This is a simple example.
-The tongue tubes for telescoping are 3.5″ x 2.5″ x 3/16″ wall.
-The inner tube is 3″ x 2″ x 3/16″ wall.
-If it does not extend too far, this should be OK for a 3500 lb. trailer.
+This is a simple adjustable length trailer tongue example.
+The tongue tubes for telescoping are 4″ x 3″ x 3/16″ wall.
+The inner tube is 3.5″ x 2.5″ x 3/16″ wall.
+If it does not extend too far, this should be OK for a 3500 lb. trailer – possibly up to a 5200 lb. trailer.
 (But do your calculations before building.)

-There are 3 disadvantages of such a system.
-First is the movement of the tongue member.
-I will make some noise, and may add to some harshness when towing.
+1. First is the movement of the tongue member.
+It will make some noise, and may add to a bit of harshness when towing.
 The use of bolts to “clamp” the tongue can alleviate this negative.
-Not a big deal for most people, but certainly something to consider.
+Not a big deal for most people, but certainly something to know.

-Second, it makes the front of the trailer heavier, and more costly to build.
-Third, wires.
-See above.
+2. Second, it makes the front of the trailer heavier, and more costly to build.

 A Temporary, Tongue Extension ( for an existing trailer )